paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

   (B) The project would not have proceeded or would have been substantially delayed without the support.

-  (C) The support would meaningfully contribute to transforming local conditions to promote the development of markets.
+  (C) The support would meaningfully contribute to transforming local conditions to promote the development of markets, localized workforces, and partner country economic security.

   (D) The support can be shown to be aligned with commercial partner incentives.